I have been living in Singapore for close to a decade now. It’s about time I write up my food recommendations, hey?

-I’ve always loved Kilo and have great memories of my visits here.
-I’ve always made a point to visit their branch in Bali as well, since they offer the same quality for cheaper price tag!
+I love Kilo and have great memories of my visits since they were still based in Kallang.
+Now they are occupying a new space on Duxton Hill, one of Singapore’s restaurant and bar district.
+They also have a branch in Bali and I’ve always made a point to visit whenever I’m there.
+They offer the same quality menu but with cheaper price tag!
 In fact, one time I went with my friend Jessica and we pretty much ordered the entire menu between the two of us.
 It was an epic meal.
-Their menu might have changed by the time you are reading this, but my favorite dishes are (and they seem to always stay) Wasabi Tuna Tartare and Seafood Ceviche.
-I also love their cocktails – I would recommend A Sure Thing which is made of vanilla infused vodka, cucumbers, mint and lime.
+Their menu might have changed by the time you are reading this, but my favorite dishes are (and they seem to always stay) Grilled Baby Corn, Wasabi Tuna Tartare and Seafood Ceviche.
+I also love their cocktails – I would recommend A Sure Thing which is made of vanilla infused vodka, cucumbers, mint, and lime.

 Average spend: S$40-50/person

 Update (8 May 2018): OK, so the last time I went to Burnt Ends was in 2012-2013.
-It was already popular back then but was relatively unknown – bookings were necessary on weekends but on weekdays I have gotten a spot by just by walking in.
+It was already popular back then but was relatively unknown – I have gotten a spot by just by walking in.
 I’ve just tried to make a booking again this year (2018) and am shocked at how difficult it is to get a spot for just two people!
-I wasn’t able to find any for counter seats, and even bar seats had to be booked 2.5 months in advance.
-You could try walk-in but I’ve read stories of people waiting 3+ hours for a table.
 So if you plan to go, be prepared to wait or make super advance reservations!